hodaya-mironi/Anomaly-detector-web-app/README.md

 ```
 node server.js
 ```
-7. Open the browser on  http://localhost:8080/
+7. Open the browser localhost:8080 by clicking [here](http://localhost:8080/)
 <a name="UML"></a>
 ## UML